Brian Rodríguez: Loan to Almería

 On 1 February 2021, Rodríguez moved on loan to Segunda División side Almería.
 The deal gave Almería an option to make the deal permanent following his loan spell.
 On 15 July 2021, LAFC announced Rodríguez had returned to the MLS club.

 América

 On 24 August 2022, Rodríguez joined Liga MX club América for a reported $6 million transfer fee.

 International career

 Rodríguez is a current Uruguay international and was part of under-20 and under-17 teams in the past.
 He has represented his nation at the 2019 FIFA U-20 World Cup which took place at Poland, where he scored two goals and provided one assist from four matches.

 In August 2019, he was called up to the senior team for first time to take part in friendlies against Costa Rica and USA.
 He made his international debut on 7 September 2019, playing whole 90 minutes in 2–1 win against Costa Rica.
 He scored his first international goal four days later in 1–1 draw against USA.

+On 31 May 2026, Rodríguez was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.